SharkyJunior/SharkyJunior/README.md

 ###### My projects:
 - 🐸 Froggy.
 A multi-functional discord bot which is currently WIP and being rewritten on a different library.
+- Telegram Notifications Bot.
+A simple bot which handles and notitficates user about his tasks (making it just to understand how telegram bot works in python).

 ###### My socials:
 - 📧 Email: applemylove222@gmail.com